 Level Playing Field

 Some QLab users often find themselves having to assemble cue lists from audio files supplied at the last minute, with wildly differing levels.
-Throwing those audio files into QLab without having the time to manually check levels can result in audibility problems at least, and conceivably hearing damage.
+Throwing those audio files into QLab without having the time to check levels manually can result in audibility problems, and conceivably, hearing damage.

 This is useful for any situation where you want to normalize a set of cues to a standard playback level.

 There are many ways of defining the loudness of an audio file but one of the best, and the one used in this tutorial, is the European Broadcasting Union’s R128 standard which defines the LUFS measurement system.
-LUFS stands for Loudness Units Full Scale which is a carefully developed method which measures the loudness of an audio signal taking into consideration many aspects of the physiology of human hearing, with the aim of ensuring that tracks with equal LUFS will be perceived subjectively as being at the same volume.
+LUFS stands for Loudness Units Full Scale, which is a carefully developed method which measures the loudness of an audio signal taking into consideration many aspects of the physiology of human hearing.
+The goal of the LUFS standard is to ensure that tracks with an equal LUFS measurement will be perceived subjectively as being at the same volume.
 The R128 standard both defines this unit, and outlines its use in broadcast audio.

 To achieve the goal of matching Audio cues’ levels to the R128 standard entirely within a QLab workspace, some way is needed of expanding the capabilities of QLab to analyze files to calculate LUFS.
 This project uses a command line tool that can easily be installed and then utilized within an AppleScript in a QLab Script cue.

-To use it, you install the file called r128x-cli into the folder /usr/local/bin, which you can easily locate by choosing Go to Folder… from the Go Menu in the finder.
+To use it, move the file named r128x-cli from the download into the folder /usr/local/bin, which you can easily locate by choosing Go to Folder… from the Go menu in the Finder.

 Once you’ve installed r128x-cli into the /bin folder, right-click (or two-finger-click, or control-click) on it, mouse over to the Open with… submenu, and choose Terminal.
 You’ll be presented with a warning; do you really want to do this?
 Answer yes, you do.
 It will open a window in Terminal.app and run itself.
 Once that’s done, which will be more or less immediate, simply quit Terminal.
 After you do this once, your Mac will regard this file as safe to run, and QLab will be able to use it without any further intervention from you.